OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/sql-data-warehouse/sql-data-warehouse-tables-identity.md

 )
 ;

---Use INSERT..SELECT to populate the table from an external table INSERT INTO dbo.T1
+--Use INSERT..SELECT toopopulate hello table from an external table INSERT INTO dbo.T1
 (C2)
 SELECT  C2